collinsonindo/Orders-App/README.md

 ### Database
 The POST customer and POST order saves data to a SQLITE database.
-The Database contains 2 tables: Order table and Customer table The `customer_id` sets a relationship between the customer table and orders table
+The Database contains 2 tables: Order table and Customer table.
+The `customer_id` sets a relationship between the customer table and orders table

 ### Authentication